Water-Quality Testing on Campus

 When did campus-wide water-quality testing start, and why?

 An experiential-learning research project tested 449 sinks, drinking fountains, and bottle-filling stations across campus between Jan.
 9-12, 2017, shortly after Winter Break on campus.
-It was conducted by Dr. Jeffery Foran, chair of the Department of Environmental Studies at Sacramento State, along with Dr. Justin Miller-Schulze, Dr. Catherine Ishikawa, two graduate students, and nine undergraduate students.
+It was conducted by Dr. Jeffery Foran, chair of the Department of Environmental Studies, along with Dr. Justin Miller-Schulze, Dr. Catherine Ishikawa, two graduate students, and nine undergraduate students.

 What is the public health threat?

 A safe campus is our highest priority.
-Based on the “first draw” preliminary sampling, detected lead levels would not pose a significant health threat to most people.
-Further testing and analysis, however, are required to fully determine lead concentration levels in drinking fountains, sinks, and bottle-filling stations.
+Based on the preliminary sampling, detected lead levels would not pose a significant health threat to most people.

 According to public health officials, lead is not absorbed through the skin while washing hands or showering.
 Further, people generally don’t swallow enough water while brushing their teeth for that to be a concern.

 Groups most sensitive to lead exposure are children under the age of 5, and pregnant and/or nursing women.
-Such individuals may want to refrain from drinking water from campus drinking fountains, sinks, or bottle-filling stations until further testing is completed.
 Public health officials suggest that anyone with concerns contact a health-care provider, and bottled water is available at numerous campus locations.

 Should I be tested?